 The specific methodological changes are discussed in detail in ‘Forthcoming changes to quoted interest rates data -2019’.

 A number of new products have been introduced for mortgages.
 For owner-occupier mortgages, the sample has been expanded to include a wider range of five-year fixed-rate mortgages, reflecting their increased popularity.
 For buy-to-let mortgages the sample has been expanded from one to four products.
-The new rate for the five-year fixed-rate 60% loan-to-value (LTV) owner-occupier mortgage was close to 2% in January 2019, around 0.25 percentage points higher than its two-year fixed-rate equivalent (Chart 1).
-The new buy-to-let products that have been introduced have higher interest rates than their owner occupier counterparts, particularly for products with a fixation of 5 years, where rates are more than 1 percentage point higher.
+The new rate for the five-year fixed-rate 60% loan-to-value (LTV) owner-occupier mortgage was close to 0.35 percentage points in January 2019, around 0.20 percentage points higher than its two-year fixed-rate equivalent (Chart 1).
+The new buy-to-let products that have been introduced have higher interest rates than their owner occupier counterparts, particularly for products with a fixation of 5 years, where rates are more than 0.6 percentage point higher.

 Additional series for credit cards that cater for specific market segments have also been introduced.
 The new ‘Credit Cards – Representative’ series shows the most competitive Annual percentage Rates (APRs) of credit cards that are available to a wide range of people.
 The interest rate is around 0.8 percentage points higher than the previously published credit card series.
 The new data also shows that credit cards with high 0% balance transfer or purchase periods had interest rates that were around 1 percentage point higher than the ‘Representative series’.
 Credit cards marketed as ‘Low rate’ had interest rates than were around 5-8 percentage points lower (Chart 2).